hiciefte/translate-java-property-files/SECURITY_STRATEGY.md

 1.  **Least Privilege**: Components (API tokens, SSH keys) are granted only the permissions necessary for their function.
 2.  **Dedicated Credentials**: The service uses dedicated credentials (SSH deploy keys, GPG keys) to limit the blast radius of a compromise.
 3.  **Secure by Default**: The default configuration for server deployment is secure, and local development overrides use secure methods like SSH agent forwarding.
 4.  **No Secrets in Git**: All sensitive information is stored outside of the Git repository.
+The project's `.gitignore` file is configured to ignore the `docker/.env` and root `/.env` files, preventing accidental commits of secrets.

 ## 1. Server Deployment Security